 The Labor Certification process requires the employer to initiate a recruitment period and place one journal ad.
 There is a risk to this process because if a qualified US worker applies for the position, the labor certification application cannot be filed.

 To bypass the labor certification process entirely, the USCIS will grant a National Interest Waiver (NIW) on behalf of any foreign physician who meets the following criteria:

 - Work full-time in a clinical practice.
 For most physician NIW cases, the required period of service is 5 years

 - Work in a primary care setting (such as a general practitioner, family practice petitioner, general internist, pediatrician, obstetrician/gynecologist, or psychiatrist) or be a specialty physician

-- Serve either in a Health Professional Shortage Area (HPSA), Mental Health Professional Area (MHPSA – for psychiatrists only), a Medically Underserved Area (MUA), Medically Underserved Population Area (MUP), Governor's Exceptional Medical Underserved Population Area (E-MUP), a Veterans Affairs facility, or for specialists in a Physician Scarcity Area (PSA)
+- Serve either in a Health Professional Shortage Area (HPSA), Mental Health Professional Area (MHPSA – for psychiatrists only), a Medically Underserved Area (MUA), Medically Underserved Population Area (MUP), or Governor's Exceptional Medical Underserved Population Area (E-MUP)

 - Obtain a statement from a federal agency or a state department of health that has knowledge of your qualifications as a physician and that states your work is in the public interest.
 This statement is known as an attestation.